sushain97/contestManagement/README.md

 * The title in the navigation bar is customizable through the Admin Panel
 * Pages often contain a print button
 * Custom error pages with detailed diagnostic information are provided for HTTP errors 401, 403, 404, 405, and 500
+* Access to the Google Spreadsheets API is conducted through OAuth 2.0 with Google+ Sign In

 Tabulation
 ----------